networknt/light-doc/content/en/tutorial/open-banking/security/_index.md

 ./build.sh 1.0.0
 ```

+Follow the above command lines to build and publish the other three services.

-In next step, we are going to create a [docker-compose][] to start all services on the test cloud together.
+In the next step, we are going to create a [docker-compose][] to start all services on the test cloud together.

 [hardcoded]: /tutorial/open-banking/hardcoded/
 [docker-compose]: /tutorial/open-banking/docker-compose/